What is the difference between Original, Remanufactured and Compatible?

 HP Protected Cartridge Error Message

 Hewlett-Packard (HP) have introduced this ‘HP cartridge protection’ update on their ink cartridges as part of their latest update to lock the ink cartridges to a specific printer so that you cannot use that ink cartridge again in any other printer(s).
 This happens as soon as an ink cartridge is installed into a HP printer and "locks" itself to that specific printer, which means that it can only be used in this particular machine.
 This also means that if you were to get an identical model of your printer you cannot use the same cartridge in the replacement model and also the cartridge becomes non-recyclable as it cannot be refilled, recycled or remanufactured to use in another printer and it will just end up in landfill, in other words an anti-recycling device.
+We can not accept these as they can not be refilled.

 What this means to you, the customer is that certain HP compatible cartridges that are inserted into your printer will show a "HP protected cartridge" error message on their computer.
 This means that they will not work with your printer and will only work with the 1st printer that the cartridge(s) are inserted into.
 This can be easily resolved by following the step-by-step guide which is below the following image of the error message: